nablarch/nablarch-document/en/migration/index.rst

   Caused by: java.lang.NoClassDefFoundError: Could not initialize class org.jboss.weld.logging.BeanLogger
       at org.jboss.weld.util.Beans.getBeanConstructor (Beans.java:279)

-If the above stack trace is output at runtime and an error occurs, the error can be resolved by placing ``slf4j-nablarch-adaptor`` below Logback in ``pom.xml``.
+If a stack trace like the one above is output during execution and an error occurs, you can resolve the error by placing ``slf4j-nablarch-adaptor`` after Logback in the classpath order.
+When running with Maven, you can change the classpath order by placing ``slf4j-nablarch-adaptor`` in ``pom.xml`` below Logback.

 .. code-block:: xml